 As a ten-year-old kid, I didn’t know or understand what respectability politics were or how they intersected with stereotypes.
 All I knew was that my full name was too Black and Mrs. M didn’t want to call me by my clearly ethnic nickname.
 So I said “Okay,” and was called Shawn the entire school year by my teacher.

-Like my teacher, this reporter made the choice to ignore her name and replace it with a more respectable name.
-While I’m so happy that Quvenzhanè had the courage and knowledge to correct this reporter, she shouldn’t have had to correct her.
-The issue shouldn’t be something that she already knows how to navigate with grace, poise, and wit at the age of nine.
+Like my teacher, this reporter made the choice to ignore Quvenzhanè’s name and replace it with a more “respectable” (read: white-sounding) name.
+While I’m so happy that Quvenzhanè had the courage and knowledge to correct this reporter, she shouldn’t have had to.
+The issue shouldn’t be something she already knows how to navigate with grace, poise, and wit at the age of nine.

-Now, I know and understand that my teacher — and others like her — were and are acting out of respectability politics based on racist and anti-black stereotypes.
-Shawn was an acceptable and normal name, so that’s what she chose to call me against my wishes.
-I also now know and understand how beautiful my given name is.
-I still choose to go by Quita, but it’s not from a place of shame or anti-blackness.
-And I also realize that even with the name Quita, people recognize that it’s different and make assumptions about me based on it.
+I understand that my teacher and others like her were (and are) acting out of respectability politics based on racist and anti-Black stereotypes.
+Shawn was an acceptable, “normal” name, so that’s what she chose to call me against my wishes.
+I also now know how beautiful my given name is.
+I still choose to go by Quita, but it’s not from a place of shame or anti-Blackness.
+And I also realize that even with the name Quita, people recognize it’s different and make assumptions about me based on it.

 Many times, when I introduce myself as Quita, I’m asked: “What does it mean?”
 “Is it a different language?”
 “Who named you and why did they pick that?”
 As a Black person with a unique name, I obviously know the etymology of my name.
 And because my name is unique, it has to have a meaning with ties to another language.
 But it’s not only the assumptions about my name that bother me.
 It’s also the stereotypes about my personality based on my name.